christopherseaman/datasci223_assignment4/HINTS.md

    # 2. Calculate percentage
    pnn50 = (nn50 / len(rr_diffs)) * 100

-   # Combine into features dictionary
+   # Example of combining into features dictionary with just one metric
    features = {
        'rmssd': rmssd,  # in milliseconds
-       'sdnn': sdnn,    # in milliseconds
-       'pnn50': pnn50   # in percentage
+       # Alternatively, you could use sdnn or pnn50
    }
    ```